Lesbian, Gay, Bisexual, and Transgender (LGBT) Workplace Discrimination at a Glance:

 - Today, 82 percent of Fortune 500 companies include gender identity in nondiscrimination policies.

-- Seventy-six countries in the world still criminalize same-sex sexual acts, and more countries criminalize ‘homosexuality’ in other ways, subjecting individuals to dangers, abuses, harassment, and violations on the basis of their gender and sexuality.
+- Seventy-two countries in the world still criminalize same-sex sexual acts, and more countries criminalize ‘homosexuality’ in other ways, subjecting individuals to dangers, abuses, harassment, and violations on the basis of their gender and sexuality.